FigSystems/dpt/doc/spec.md

 # Introduction

 This document outlines the fpkg method of distributing software.
-This document stresses 3 the points of
+This document stresses the points of

 - Reproducibility: I should be able to give my package to a friend and it should work exactly the same as it did on my system.

-- Forward compatible: My friend should be able to run that exact same package 10 years later with no trouble.

 - Stability: I should be able to install many combinations of packages and not have anything break.
 Further, if something does break, I should be able to easily roll back.